-In the town famous for being the gateway to Angkor Archaeological Park, lies an infamous street.
+In the town famous for being the gateway to Angkor Archaeological Park, lies an infamous street known as Pub Street.
 A street popular for drinking, deep fried insects, banana pancakes, and happy pizza among other things.
 Located east of the Old Market area, this is where all the tourists go during their stay in Siem Reap.

 The selection of cuisine you can find is diverse so I’m sure that there would be something that would catch your fancy.
 Some of the establishments are open whole day.
 But the street comes alive after sunset, drawing in the tourists who just finished their temple run.